 An employee who fails to make a report as required by law and this policy may be subject to disciplinary action by the school system.
 In addition, if the employee works in a licensed preschool classroom or other licensed classroom or program operated by the board, failure to report maltreatment of a child in the program or classroom may itself constitute child maltreatment and result in the employee being placed on the state child maltreatment registry.
+A volunteer or contractor who fails to report or prevents another person from making a report may be restricted from school property or lose the privilege of volunteering for or contracting with the school system.

-C. COOPERATION WITH STATE AGENCIES
+D. COOPERATION WITH STATE AND LOCAL AGENCIES

-- 1. The principal may establish a contact person in the school to act as a liaison with state agencies charged with investigating reports of child abuse and neglect or child maltreatment. - 2.
-Employees shall cooperate fully with agency personnel conducting an investigation of suspected child abuse, neglect, dependency, death as a result of maltreatment, or maltreatment occurring in a child care facility. - 3.
-In the case of suspected abuse, neglect, dependency, or death due to maltreatment under the jurisdiction of social services, employees shall permit the child to be interviewed by social services on school campuses during school hours. - 4.
-In a case under the jurisdiction of DCDEE concerning suspected child maltreatment by a caregiver in a child care facility, permission from the parent must be obtained before the child may be interviewed on school campus during school hours. - 5.
-Employees shall provide confidential information to agency personnel, so long as the disclosure does not violate state or federal law.
+- 1. The principal may establish a contact person in the school to act as a liaison with state and local agencies charged with investigating reports made pursuant to this policy. - 2.
+Employees shall cooperate fully with agency personnel conducting an investigation. - 3.
+In a case under the jurisdiction of local law enforcement in which the child's parent, guardian, or custodian is suspected of wrongdoing, employees shall permit the child to be interviewed by local law enforcement on school campuses during school hours.
+Otherwise, permission from the parent, guardian, or custodian must be obtained before the child may be interviewed by local law enforcement on school campus during school hours. - 4.
+In a case under the jurisdiction of social services, employees shall permit the child to be interviewed by social services on school campuses during school hours.

-6. Any confidential information disclosed by the investigating agency to employees must remain confidential and may be redisclosed only for purposes directly connected with carrying out the responsibilities of the school system or the employee.
+- 5. In a case under the jurisdiction of DCDEE concerning suspected child maltreatment by a caregiver in a child care facility, permission from the parent must be obtained before the child may be interviewed on school campus during school hours. - 6.
+Employees shall provide confidential information to agency personnel, so long as the disclosure does not violate state or federal law. - 7.
+Any confidential information disclosed by the investigating agency to employees must remain confidential and may be redisclosed only for purposes directly connected with carrying out the responsibilities of the school system or the employee.

-D. SHARING INFORMATION WITH OTHER AGENCIES
+E. SHARING INFORMATION WITH OTHER AGENCIES